sergioFerDev/AWS/other.md

 ### AWS CloudTrail
-Provides gocernance compliance and audit for your AWS account, enabled by default. get an hisory of event apic calls made wihtin your AWs accound by console SDK CLI AWS service
+Provides gobernance compliance and audit for your AWS account, enabled by default. get an hisory of event apic calls made wihtin your AWs accound by console SDK CLI AWS service

 can put logs from CloudTRail into CloudWatch logs or S3